 Track Rules & Safety

-At Driftland we want you to enjoy yourself whether spectating or while pushing your car to it’s limits, but your safety is absolutely paramount while out on site and on track.
-Like every venue we have rules and regulations to make sure no-one gets hurt while they’re having fun spectating or driving here at Driftland.
+At Driftland we want you to enjoy yourself whether spectating or while pushing your car to its limits, but your safety is absolutely paramount while out on site and on track.
+Like every venue we have rules and regulations to make sure no-one gets hurt while they are having fun spectating or driving here at Driftland.

 During events where the venue is hired by a third party, some regulations may be altered by prior agreement between Driftland Ltd and the third party.
 Users of the track affected by these alterations will be notified at the time of booking and again during driverâ€™s briefing.